 - Cable replacement services.
 These are official services that are almost the same thing as having a traditional cable or satellite subscription (but cheaper).
 Sling TV, Playstation Vue, and Hulu Live TV are just a few out there.

 - Streaming Boxes.
 Every streaming device has pros and cons.
 Amazon Firestick, Fire TV, Roku, Apple TV, and other devices can be a great way how to cut the cable cord forever if you load them with the right apps!

 - Subscribe to streaming services.
 Netflix, Hulu, and Amazon Video provide massive amounts of classic, new, and original movies and TV shows, and are always updating.
-They may not help you cut the cut the cord local channels, but if you don’t watch them anyways, you probably won’t really mind.
+They may not help you cut the cord local channels, but if you don’t watch them anyways, you probably won’t mind.

 Check out our in-depth guide to individual cable satellite alternatives below!

 What is an HD Antenna?
 It is essentially the classic “rabbit ears” set-up you may remember from back in the day, updated for the modern world.

 The difference is that the signal it captures is now HD digital, instead of old-school analog.